-Powdered or liquid oxygen bleach may be used on all types of fabrics.
+Powdered or liquid all-fabric bleach may be used on all types of fabrics.
 Use according to package directions with detergent.
-Do not use oxygen bleach in the bleach dispenser, because it may clog.
+Do not use all-fabric bleach in the bleach dispenser because it may cloq.

 Bluing

 Dry bluing (beads or flakes) may be added to the basket before adding soap or detergent.
 Liquid or tablet bluing should be mixed with 1 quart of warm water and added to the deep rinse.
 Follow package directions carefully.